Monumental Sports adds Spanish-speaking broadcasts for 10 Wizards, Caps games

 The first game that will have a Spanish-language broadcast will be on Tuesday, Oct.
 15 — the final day of Hispanic Heritage Month — as the Capitals face the Vegas Golden Knights.
 The first Wizards Spanish-language broadcast will take place during Washington’s trip to Mexico City to face the Miami Heat on Saturday, Nov.
 2.

-The Spanish broadcasts are one of several new alternative ways Monumental is trying to get fans to watch Wizards and Capitals games this year.
+The Spanish broadcasts are one of several new alternative ways Monumental is trying to attract fans to watch Wizards and Capitals games.
 While the other alternative formats are expected to be based on free-flowing conversations in a relaxed environment, the Spanish-speaking broadcasts will follow the traditional play-by-play format fans are used to seeing and listening to.

 Zach Leonsis, president of media and new enterprises at Monumental, told WTOP the organization has had inquiries in the past to do more Spanish programming.
 Now, with its new studios next door to Capital One Arena and more control of its broadcasting rights, one of its goals is to make games more accessible and foster more communities of interest than ever before, he said.